BishopMildert/pandas/README.md

 The objective of this repo is to show the most common statistical/ programming functions one is likely to use when dealing with large datasets and how I use them.

-This work is based on the FreeCodeCamp Python Analytics certificate path and some other  projects/ tutorials.
+This work is based on the FreeCodeCamp Python Analytics certificate path, PyImageSearch and other resources.

 Feel free to contact me at ghefler@gmail.com